microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/ma/README.md

 Because you are working with a continuously moving subset of your data (the 'window'), the rest of the historical data has no weight and the only accumulated error is over the small data subset in the current window.

 The moving average filter is a good choice for removing random noise or spikes in the data, while still maintaining excellent responsivity to changes in the signal.
-It's an excellent choice for filters in the time domain, since it is very responsive to changes over time, without introducing any 'phase shift' the way an IIR filter would.
+It's an excellent choice for filters in the time domain, since it is very responsive to changes over time, without introducing as much 'phase shift' or instability as an IIR filter might.

 ## Which Filter Version Should I Use (float, int32\_t, or uint16\_t)? ##